 Description

-DESCRIPTION: Caistor War Memorial is located at Butter Market, at the junction of Market Place and South Street.
-There are various listed buildings in the vicinity including 22 South Street, 28 South Street and 30 South Street (all Grade II-listed).
+Caistor War Memorial is a First World War memorial built in 1920, with later additions for the Second World War.
+It is situated at Butter Market, at the junction of Market Place and South Street, surrounded by several listed buildings, including 22 South Street, 28 South Street, and 30 South Street, all of which are Grade II-listed.

-It consists of a stone Greek cross atop an octagonal shaft with a splayed foot.
-The shaft rises from an octagonal plinth on a three-stepped base.
-The height of the lower step of the base rises at the southern side to accommodate the sloping site on which the memorial stands.
+The memorial features a stone Greek cross on top of an octagonal shaft that has a splayed foot.
+The shaft rises from an octagonal plinth that sits on a three-stepped base.
+The lower step of the base is higher on the southern side to accommodate the sloping site.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.